artemNasonov/Catan_v2.0/README.md

 # How to install and play
 ## First way (Preferred)
 1. Download ```.jar```-file last version [from here](https://github.com/artemNasonov/Catan_v2.0/blob/master/Catan_v2.0.jar "Link to root of the project, yeah")
-2. Run it on your PC
+2. Run it on your PC. **Java 8 must be installed on your PC; if it isn't, you can download it [from here](https://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html)**
 ## Second way
 1. Download all project
 2. Import it to [Intellij IDEA](https://www.jetbrains.com/idea/) or another development environment (it could be your console)))